cmsmcq/gingersnap/A/worklog.md

 ### Miscellaneous changes

 Various changes.
-Moved from 2020 directory to 2021; made separate git repo for the 2021/gingersnap directory, set it up to to push to github.
+Moved from 2020 directory to 2021; made separate git repo for the 2021/gingersnap directory, set it up to push to github.

 Spent a lot of time trying to work out how many different things I